 Mangrove management can trace its history to the colonial era, when the first mangrove forest reserve was created in 1890.7 Acknowledging the economic importance of mangroves, in 1898 the German colonialists established a mangrove management ordinance.
 This legislation enabled export of mangrove poles to Arabia and Persian Gulf.8 In 1920 mangroves reserves were further expanded, and some were gazetted.9 Since then, mangroves have been strictly protected and the government has restricted access.
-This mangrove protection policy continues today, and the people who live in these areas and who depend on these resources for their livelihoods are excluded from using these resources.
-The local communities living around mangrove areas depend on these resources for several products such as building poles, firewood, charcoal, and traditional medicines.
-Restricting communities from accessing and using mangroves has not helped protect these resources.
-There have been increased incidences of illegal harvesting of mangrove products by both locals and outsiders.
-The service of mangrove products by both locals and outsiders.
+This mangrove protection policy continues today, and the people who live in these areas and who depend on these resources for their livelihoods are excluded from using these resources.10 The local communities living around mangrove areas depend on these resources for several products such as building poles, firewood, charcoal, and traditional medicines.11 Restricting communities from accessing and using mangroves has not helped protect these resources.
+There have been increased incidences of illegal harvesting of mangrove products by both locals and outsiders.12